Looking for answers? browse our FAQ’s below, if you do not find what you are looking for contact us for more details.

 Absolutely, the dentist will do a comprehensive examination and take any required x-rays to give you an accurate quote for any future appointments that you require.

-If you have HBF or Medibank Private dental insurance, we will be able to swipe your card on the spot to see what you will get back from your healthfund.
+If you have Medibank Private dental insurance, we will be able to swipe your card on the spot to see what you will get back from your healthfund.

 Is dental treatment painful?